EndBug/label-sync/README.md

         # This is needed in order to edit the labels
         token: ${{ secrets.GITHUB_TOKEN }}

-        # If you want to use a config file, you can put its path here
+        # If you want to use a config file, you can put its path here (more info in the paragraphs below)
         config-file: .github/labels.yml

         # If you want to use a source repo, you can put is name here (only the owner/repo format is accepted)